andrew-k-park/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 A returned value appears as follows: `Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz`.

+The code below demonstrates how to get overall memory statistics of `GPU` device:

+@snippet snippets/InferenceEngine_QueryAPI7.cpp part7

 > **NOTE**: All metrics have specific type, which is specified during metric instantiation.
 The list of common device-agnostic metrics can be found in `ie_plugin_config.hpp`.
 Device specific metrics (for example, for `HDDL`, `MYRIAD` devices) can be found in corresponding plugin folders.

 ## Query API in the ExecutableNetwork Class